dembasowfr/RAG-systems/README.md

 ## Part 2: RAG with Use of Cohere and Weaviate

-In this part of the project, we'll delve into how you can build a RAG system using Cohere and Weaviate.
+In this part of the project, we'll delve into how you can build a RAG system using Cohere with Integration of Waive a lightweight toolkit for tracking and evaluating LLM applications, built by Weights & Biases.
 We'll walk through the steps of integrating these tools, building your own retrieval-augmented generation system, and optimizing it for different business use cases.

 ---